 I sincerely want you to be happy, healthy, safe, and successful.
-I also don’t want you to ruin this trip for me and your classmates or the possibility of future trips for me and other students or to bring disrepute to SJSU.
-So, please be careful, be responsible, and be respectful, focusing on health, safety, and legality, while serving, learning, and enjoying your time in beautiful Thailand.
+I also don’t want you to ruin this trip for me and your classmates or the possibility of future trips for me and other students or to bring disrepute to us or SJSU and dishonor to Thailand.
+So, please be careful, be responsible, and be respectful, focusing on health, safety, and legality, while serving, learning, and enjoying your precious time in beautiful Thailand.

 As with life generally, all specifics are subject to change.

 Top Ten Things NOT to do in Thailand

 There are also many websites, apps, digital alerts, photos, videos, films, books, articles, blogs, vlogs, groups, news, magazines, podcasts, music, and social media opportunities related to Chiang Mai that could be interesting and useful.